 During this hair graft transplant process, the strip is dissected into small hair grafts using operating microscopes and then meticulously planted into the bald or thinning areas of the scalp (recipient area).
 The creation of very small micrografts (also called follicular unit grafts) allows very natural, feathered hair lines to be created that avoid the abrupt hairline of previously used techniques.

 An alternative technique of micrograft removal involves removing the follicular unit grafts one at a time from the donor area using a tiny punch.
-This particular hair transplant technique, known as follicular unit extraction (FUE), may be a useful alternative in some patients who wish to wear their hair very short or have problem with scars from previous surgeries.
+This particular hair transplant technique, known as follicular unit Excision (FUE), may be a useful alternative in some patients who wish to wear their hair very short or have problem with scars from previous surgeries.
 This technique is performed in our Sydney clinic using the state-of-the-art Artas Robot.

 Determining the number of hair grafts